SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 - `aNode children`: returns a collection with the direct children of the node.
 - `aNode allChildren`: returns a collection with all recursive children found from the node.
-- `aNode nodesDo: aBlock`: iterates over allChildren applying `aBlock` on each of them.
+- `aNode nodesDo: aBlock`: iterates over all children and apply `aBlock` on each of them.
 - `aNode parent`: returns the direct parent of the node.
 - `aNode methodNode`: returns the method node that is the root of the tree.
-For consistency, expressions nodes parsed using `parseExpression:` are contained within a method node too.
+For consistency, expression nodes parsed using `parseExpression:` are contained within a method node too.

 #### Storing Properties